Official publication of Rawalpindi Medical University

 Abstract

-Objective: To evaluate the Ki-67 proliferation index and its correlation with different histological grades of OSCC.
+Objective: To evaluate the Ki-67 proliferation index and its correlation with different histological grades of Oral squamous cell carcinoma.

-Methods: This retrospective immunohistochemical study was conducted at Pathology Department of Mayo Hospital, Lahore, from January 2024 to May 2025.
-A total of 30 histopathologically confirmed OSCC cases were selected.
-Hematoxylin and sosin (H&E) stained were used for grading tumors, followed by immunohistochemical staining for Ki-67.
+Methods: This retrospective immunohistochemical study was conducted at the Pathology Department of Mayo Hospital, Lahore, from January 2024 to May 2025.
+A total of 30 histopathologically confirmed cases of OSCC were selected.
+Hematoxylin and eosin (H&E) stained slides were used for grading tumors, followed by immunohistochemical staining for Ki-67.
 The staining intensity and percentage of positively stained tumor cells were evaluated and scored.

-Results: Among 30 cases, 6 (20 percent) showed no immunoreacitivity for Ki-67, one case exhibited mild staining, 13 cases (43.3 percent) demonstrated moderate staining, and 10 cases (33.3 percent) displayed intense Ki-67 expression.
-A significant positive correlation was found between higher Ki-67 expression and poor tumor differentiation (p less than 0.05).
+Results: Among the 30 cases, 6 (20%) showed no immunoreactivity for Ki‑67, 1 case (3%) exhibited mild staining, 13 cases (43.3%) demonstrated moderate staining, and 10 cases (33.3%) displayed intense Ki‑67 expression.
+A significant positive correlation was found between higher Ki-67 expression and poor tumor differentiation (p < 0.05).
 High-grade tumors (moderately and poorly differentiated OSCC) exhibited markedly increased Ki-67 labeling index as compared to well-differentiated tumors.

-Conclusion: This study reinforce the utility of Ki-67 as a reliable proliferative marker in oral squamous cell carcinoma.
-Its expression correlates significantly with histological grade, indicating its potential role in prognostication and guiding theraputic strategies.
+Conclusion: This study reinforces the utility of Ki-67 as a reliable proliferative marker in oral squamous cell carcinoma.
+Its expression correlates significantly with histological grade, indicating its potential role in prognostication and guiding therapeutic strategies.

 https://doi.org/10.37939/jrmc.v29i4.3038